ropitz/dataarc-demo/docs/add-new-dataset.rst

 Once the project and field level metadata are complete, you are ready to add it to the markdown and XML templates.
 The recommended editor for markdown files is `StackEdit IO <https://stackedit.io/app#>`__, an in-browser editor that allows you to open and edit the provided template.
 Note that you will only add the 15 Dublin Core elements to the MD and XML files.

 .. image:: _static/stackedit.jpg
-   :width: 500
-   :class: align-right

 To edit the markdown file, go to https://stackedit.io/app# and select Start Writing.
 Open mardownk_template.md.
 The template contains the titles for the Dublin Core elements; you simply need to fill in the values for your data from your Excel spreadsheet.
 The editor is straightforward to use with the ability to add text in the left panel and see the results with markdown formatting on the right.
 Transferring the fields to the template should be fairly straightforward but refer to the text below for any questions

 **Markdown File to Dublin Core elements**
-Title - Title
+* Title - Title
-Creator - Creator
+* Creator - Creator
 Description -  Both Short and Long Description fields combined Publisher -  Publisher
 Contributor(s) - Contributor(s)